wickedest/Mergely/README.md

 ### resize

-Resize the editor.
+Resizes the editor.
 It must be called explicitly if `autoresize` is disabled.

 #### Parameters
 None.